mrkkrp/markkarpov.com/tutorial/exceptions.md

 apply and get `IO ((a, s), w)`, which we can pass to a function such as `catch`.

-Result of `catch`, being of the type `IO ((a, s), w)` can be wrapped back into lambdas and `newtype`s to the effect that we restore `MyStack` monad back.
+The result of `catch`, being of the type `IO ((a, s), w)` can be wrapped back into lambdas and `newtype`s to the effect that we restore `MyStack` monad back.
 This is the idea behind `monad-control`.

-Now that the idea should be clear, let us see what form it takes in the actual library.
+Now that the idea should be clear, let's see what form it takes in the actual library.

 Meet the `MonadBaseControl b m` type class which allows us to lift functions that work in monad `b` (like `catch`, `b ~ IO`) into a more complex monadic